KlimaDAO/klimadao/README.md

 # Contributing

-**The DAO is looking for react/typescript devs as well as experienced Solidity devs!** Enjoy a flexible work schedule and work on something truly ambitious and meaningful.
-Monthly compensation available based on your level of experience and degree of contribution.

 If you'd like to just take a ticket or fix a bug, go for it (always better to ask first, though).

-If you'd like to become a regular contributor to the DAO, [join the KlimaDAO discord](https://discord.com/invite/klimadao) and follow the application instructions.
+If you'd like to become a regular contributor to the DAO, [join the KlimaDAO discord](https://www.klimaprotocol.com/discord).

 📚Check out the [contribution & style guide](https://github.com/KlimaDAO/klimadao/wiki).